alibaba/testable-mock/docs/en-us/doc/use-mock.md

 > **Mock convention in version 0.4.x**:
 > - The name of the test class must be `<NameOfClassUnderTest> + Test` (and in the same package path), which is usually the by-default naming convention of Java project managed by `Maven` or `Gradle`.
 > - Do NOT access any non-`static` members in mock methods.
 Currently, methods that is decorated by `@MockMethod` or `@MockContructor` annotations will be automatically modified to `static` methods during runtime.
+(When mock method contains some statement like _lambda function_, _anonymous class_ or _initiation block_, java compiler will generate additional method during compilation, these mock methods also have to be declared as `static` to avoid non-static dynamical method invoked.)
 >
 > These constraints will be removed in `0.5` versions of `TestableMock`.